 As I listened to her story- and that of other parents- I started to think about something.
 Our kids need a chance to spread their wings and prove to themselves that they can fly without our help.
 So, they push us away.
 Once they know that they really can survive away from the nest, they start flying back to us.
 Before we know it, they’re all grown up and flying beside us.

 Okay, enough with the bird metaphor.
-What I’m trying to say is this: at some point, our kids go from actually needing us to proving that they don’t need us to realizing that it’s okay to want us even if they can do it all on their own.
+What I’m trying to say is this: at some point, our kids go from actually needing us to proving that they don’t need us to realize that it’s okay to want us even if they can do it all on their own.

 Does that make sense or are you thinking I should have stuck with the bird metaphor, now?

-They will always be our babies
+No matter how old they get, they will always be our babies

 My friend with the teenager shared another story that I think illustrates this point.
 One day, her son was struggling to tie a pair of shoes with super short laces while balancing his phone under his arm and trying to fend off the family dog, who was excited about going outside with him.